jkedra/jkedra.github.io/_python/setup.md

 `pyenv` downloads and compiles Python.
 There is a list of dependencies which are required in the system before using `pyenv` to compile the Python installation.
-Most of packages have been listed below but if somthing is missing you can [find it on Google](g:pyenv+common+build+problems).
+Most of packages have been listed below but if something is missing you can [find it on Google](g:pyenv+common+build+problems).

     # RHEL